Anshuman-Dhillon/CHIP-8-Interpreter/README.md

 ## What is CHIP-8?

-CHIP-8 is a simple virtual machine and programming language that was originally developed in the 1970s for early personal computers.
-Unlike modern CPUs, CHIP-8 is an interpreted language.
-It's not actual hardware, but rather a virtual machine that runs on top of real hardware.
+CHIP-8 is an interpreted programming language that was originally developed in the 1970s for early microcontrollers like the COSMAC VIP.
+It's not actual hardware, but rather an interpreter that reads the original CHIP-8 microcode and runs on top of real hardware.
 This makes it an excellent starting point for learning about emulation and computer architecture.

 The CHIP-8 system was designed to make it easy to port simple games across different computer platforms.
 Classic games like Pong, Tetris, Space Invaders, and Pac-Man were all implemented for CHIP-8.
 These games still run today on CHIP-8 interpreters, making them a perfect test case for emulation projects.